-He might have meant well, but John Winchester was a neglectful bastard who messed up his sons incredibly badly.
+He might have meant well, but John Winchester was quite neglectful and managed to mess up his sons incredibly bad.
 Even Dean, who began the series utterly devoted to John, eventually admitted that he was an "obsessed bastard."

 Max Miller's father and uncle beat him up daily while his stepmother stood by and said nothing.

 Accidental Kiss: Bobby excitedly lays one on Sheriff Mills after she discovers that Borax can hurt Leviathans.

 Adorkable: The titular character of Charlie in "The Girl with the Dungeons and Dragons Tattoo" is very plainly this, almost excessively so.

 Also, by his characterization Sam Winchester is this.
 As is Castiel in the earlier seasons and Kevin Tran, the AP student who is also A Prophet of God who can read his "Word" etched onto ancient tablets by the angel Metatron

 Acting Unnatural: Parodied.
 Dean and Sam are transported to an alternate universe, where they are mistaken for the actors Jensen Ackles and Jared Padalecki, who are currently filming this very episode of Supernatural.
 They decide to play along, failing miserably in the task of portraying their respective characters.
 Lampshaded by Robert Singer, who remarks that they apparently lost any shred of talent.

 Action Mom: Ellen Harvellle and Sheriff Jody Mills both kicked all kinds of butt.
 Also, Mary Winchester, when pregnant with Dean in the episode "The Song Remains the Same".

 Adult Fear: Episodes like "The Kids are Alright," "Home," and others deal with things that would scare the hell out of any parent with a young child.